 Resolving Outstanding Tax Obligations

-In this case, there were also back taxes owed on the property.
+In this case, back taxes were also owed on the property.
 The individual, who was not the owner, was unable to set up a payment plan.
 Only the legal owner of the property can take action to resolve any outstanding tax obligations.
-In this case, the owner is either the step mom or the dad, depending on the terms of the will and whether it is admitted to probate.
+In this case, the owner is either the step-mother or the dad, depending on the terms of the will and whether it is admitted to probate.

 The loss of a loved one and the responsibility of managing their estate can be a complex and challenging process, especially when original documents are lost or destroyed.
 This case study highlights the importance of following the proper formalities for executing a will and underscores the value of consulting with a probate attorney to navigate the probate process and resolve any outstanding obligations.